-We apply our method to special orthogonal group $\mathrm{SO}(10)$, viewed as a $45$-dimensional submanifold embedded in $\mathbb{R}^{100}$.
-The synthetic dataset is sampled from a multimodal distribution on $\mathrm{SO}(10)$ with $m=5$ modes.
+The dataset is sampled from a multimodal distribution on $\mathrm{SO}(10)$ with $5$ modes.
+As in the previous example, we choose $b$ in the forward Markov chain to be zero and the prior distribution to be the uniform distribution on the manifold.

 To assess the quality of generated data, we consider the statistics $\operatorname{tr}(S)$, $\operatorname{tr}(S^2)$, $\operatorname{tr}(S^4)$, and $\operatorname{tr}(S^5)$, where $\operatorname{tr}$ denotes the trace operator of matrices.
-Further details for the construction of the dataset and the choice of statistics are provided in Appendix~\ref{SOn_details}.
 Figure~\ref{fig:SOn_result_5} indicates that our learned model can generate the data distribution accurately.
 What is more, the distributions of the forward process at intermediate steps are also faithfully reproduced.